GallegoLab/PyF2F/README.md

   $ pip install -r requirements.txt
  ```

-At this pont, the directory *PyF2F* should contain the files and directories described bellow:
+At this point, the directory *PyF2F* should contain the files and directories described below:

-#### Package tree
+#### PyF2F tree

-The package has the following structure:
+PyF2F has the following structure:

     PyF2F/
       README.md